fbpx

 Seljuk (Selçuklu) Turks in Turkey

-In the 11th century, the Seljuk Turks established an enlightened, tolerant government in Central Anatolia that fostered a great culture.
+Named after Selçuk Bey, the Seljuk Turks established an enlightened, tolerant government in Central Anatolia that fostered a great culture in the 11th century and lasted until the mid-13th century.
+They played a key role in shaping the Islamic world.

 The Seljuks (Selçuklular) were a Turkish tribe from Central Asia.
-They poured into Persia(1037) and established their first powerful state, called by historians the Empire of the Great Seljuks.
+They poured into Persia(1037) and established their first powerful state, called the Empire of the Great Seljuks by historians.

 Few of the many capable sultans died natural deaths; most died in battle or by treachery.